timewaster43/deskpet/README.md

 # deskpet
-a annoying pet on your desktop developed with Python developed by Timewaster idea from Kevin
+an annoying pet on your desktop developed with Python developed by Timewaster idea from Kevin